I’ve been knocked off my bike/ motorbike. What should I do?

 What will it cost me?

 There are no upfront costs.
 We’ll provide free claim advice, we’ll cover all the costs to prepare and run your case and we only get paid when you receive your compensation.
 Also, just like a mobile phone bill, we put a cap on our fees so there are no nasty surprises at the end of your claim.
 You should feel comfortable that you can speak to your lawyer any time, without worrying about the cost getting out of control.
+There are also many situations where you can get your solicitor’s fees paid by the insurer, so there’s never any cost to you.

 Where can I find a bike accident injury expert in my area?